SCHOOL HOURS/TIMES ARE AS FOLLOWS:

 HOMEWORK

 The main focus of homework at Tapu School is to build on learning especially in developing literacy and numeracy.
-All children are expected to read every night at an age appropriate level and length of time.
-Children have individual spelling programmes which is relevant to their current needs.
-This will range from basic sight words through to more difficult words as they become more competent.
+All children are expected to read every night Children have individual spelling programmes which are relevant to their current needs.
 Each child also has a Mathseeds/Mathletics and Reading Eggs/Reading Express/Fast Phonics password which allows them to access mathematics and reading activities at home through the internet.
 We also encourage parents to help their children to learn their basic facts including addition, subtraction, multiplication and division.

 LITTER